How VO2 Max Responds to Endurance Training (5–15% Gains)

 Prioritize sleep and recovery.

-VO₂ max responds best to consistent, progressive training over months and years, not short bursts of extreme effort.
+VO2 max responds best to consistent, progressive training measured over months and years, not short bursts of extreme effort, and the athletes who improve the most are usually the ones who track a single field estimate over time and let the trend, not any one session, tell them whether the work is paying off.
 Two posts that address common questions about how to apply this in practice: whether vo2 max is overrated challenges assumptions about how much this metric actually matters, while whether zone 2 is enough for tactical performance tackles the intensity questions head-on for operational athletes.